bparanj/crystal/computer/electronics/terms/form-factor.md

 8. Mini-STX: Introduced by Intel in 2015 for small form factor PCs.
 9. ATX12VO: Introduced by Intel in 2019, with a focus on improved power efficiency.

-It's worth noting that while ATX12VO is the latest form factor, ATX and its variations (microATX and Mini-ITX) are still widely used in modern PCs due to their compatibility with a wide range of components and cases.
+While ATX12VO is the latest form factor, ATX and its variations (microATX and Mini-ITX) are still widely used in modern PCs due to their compatibility with a wide range of components and cases.

 None of the form factors mentioned above are directly used in laptops.
 Laptops use proprietary motherboard designs that are specifically tailored to fit the chassis and components of each laptop model.
 These motherboards are designed to be compact, lightweight, and power-efficient to meet the unique requirements of portable computers.